SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContactShrunk.md

 ![A final version of the customer satisfaction UI.](figures/SecondCut.png width=50&label=figSecondCut)

-To open a UI, an instance of the class needs to be created and it needs to be sent the `openWithSpec` message.
+To open a UI, an instance of the class needs to be created and it needs to be sent the `open` message.
 This will open a window and return an instance of `SpWindowPresenter`, which allows the window to be closed from code.

 ```
 	| ui |